Why 2/3?

 If two conflicting blocks both finalize, their voter sets must overlap.

+Honest nodes are maximally split.
 Double-voted nodes are ALL byzantine.
-There are two reasons:

 - An honest node won't vote for two conflicting blocks, so it is never part of the overlap.